F5Networks/f5-cloud-failover-extension/docs/userguide/aws.rst

 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   scopingName added in CFE version 1.7.0.
+   The property ``scopingName`` was added in CFE version 1.7.0.

-Or if using the Discovery via Tag option, tag the S3 bucket with your custom key:values in the `externalStorage.scopingTags` section of the CFE declaration.
+Alternatively, if you are using the Discovery via Tag option, tag the S3 bucket with your custom key:values in the `externalStorage.scopingTags` section of the CFE declaration.

 .. code-block:: json

    "externalStorage":{
       "scopingTags":{
          "f5_cloud_failover_label":"mydeployment"
       }
    },

-#.
+a.
 Sign in to the AWS Management Console and open the Amazon S3 console.

-#.
+b.
 In the :guilabel:`Bucket name` list, choose the name of the bucket.

-#.
+c.
 In the :guilabel:`Name` list, choose the name of the object you want to add tags to.

-#.
+d.
 Select :guilabel:`Properties`.

-#.
+e.
 Select :guilabel:`Tags` and then select :guilabel:`Add Tag`.

-#.
+f.
 Each tag is a key-value pair.
 Type a :guilabel:`Key` and a :guilabel:`Value` of your choosing.
 This key-value pair will match the key-value pair you enter in the `externalStorage.scopingTags` section of the CFE declaration.
 Then select :guilabel:`Save`

 ..
 NOTE:: If you use our declaration example, the key-value tag would be: ``"f5_cloud_failover_label":"mydeployment"``